Long gu: Use

 control[ing] frequent passage of essence, and discharge of essence with urination [...]
 They dispel evil qi, pacify the spirit of the heart, and end sexual intercourse with demons during nightly dreams. [...]
 They end intestinal wind and discharge with blood.
 Nose flood and blood spitting.
 They end outflow and free-flux illness with thirst illness.
 They strengthen the spleen, and contract intestines and stomach [...]
 They boost the kidneys and press down fright.
 They end yin-type malaria.
 They absorb moist qi and [cure] anal prolapse.
 They let muscles grow and help wounds to close.

 Dragon bones are still used today in some parts of China, and it remains an economically important resource.
 Rural people still collect long gu for traditional use and this practice has important effects on Chinese paleontology.
 The 2010 Regulation on the Protection of Fossils has limited the production of dragon bones to fossils determined to have no archeological value, typically badly preserved ones.

 In TCM practice, oyster shells (ostreae concha) are considered to have a similar function and may be used in place of or together with dragon bones.

 Efficacy

 Traditional Chinese medicine is considered pseudoscience and there is no evidence of the efficacy of dragon bones; however, they are a significant source of calcium.

-Similar traditions

-A centuries-old controversy in the West concerned whether the medically-important cinnabar was a natural mineral or a mixture of elephant and dragon blood.

-In the Araripe Basin of South America, Testudine fossils, mainly that of marine turtles, are sympathetically used to treat hyperactivity and similar conditions.
-Fossil shells are scraped and taken orally as a sedative.
-In Cyprus, the fossilized remains of pygmy hippos (Hippopotamus minor) are identified as relics of Saint Phanourios, and were taken medicinally as a panacea from the 16th century until the 1970s.
-A junior synonym of H. minor is Phanourios minutus, named for the saint.